arestivo/slides/markdown/gamepatterns.md

 # Game Loop

+Sometimes, our processor isn't fast enough to render as much frames as desired.

-The game logic/physics step is the one that is most vulnerable to hardware changes.
+The game logic/physics step is the one that is most vulnerable to these hardware changes.

+By removing the rendering from the update loop, we can simulate as often as we want and render when possible.

 ![](../assets/gamepatterns/loop3.svg)

 .right.small[
 [Game Loop Pattern](http://gameprogrammingpatterns.com/game-loop.html), [Fix your Timestep](http://gafferongames.com/game-physics/fix-your-timestep/)
 ]

 ---